Aisam-ul-Haq Qureshi: 2010: Breakthrough season, US Open men's and mixed doubles runner up

-2011
+2011: Year end No. 9 and first Masters 1000 title

 Aisam started 2011 by taking part in India Open in doubles, where he reached the quarterfinals.
 He then went to the 2011 Medibank International Sydney.
-Partnered with Rohan Bopanna. he reached the semifinals, where they lost to eventual champions Lukáš Dlouhý and Paul Hanley 7 -5, 4–6, 10–8.
+Partnered with Rohan Bopanna, he reached the semifinals, where they lost to eventual champions Lukáš Dlouhý and Paul Hanley 7 -5, 4–6, 10–8.
 Then Qureshi went to the Australian Open, where he and Bopanna reached the third round, before losing to Michaël Llodra and Nenad Zimonjić, 6–3, 6–7, 6–7.

-Bopanna and Qureshi's run at the Monte Carlo Masters ended on Saturday, when they were beaten in the semifinals by unseeded South Americans Juan Ignacio Chela and Bruno Soares, 2–6, 7–6(4), 7–10, in 95 minutes.
+Bopanna and Qureshi's run at the Monte Carlo Masters ended on Saturday when they were beaten in the semifinals by unseeded South Americans Juan Ignacio Chela and Bruno Soares, 2–6, 7–6(4), 7–10, in 95 minutes.

 They advanced to the quarterfinals at Roland Garros, but lost to the Bryan Brothers, 6–7, 6–3, 6–7.

-They were top seeds at Gerry Weber Open, which they won by defeating Milos Raonic and Robin Haase, 7–6, 3–6, 11–9.
+They were top seeds at the Gerry Weber Open, which they won by defeating Milos Raonic and Robin Haase, 7–6, 3–6, 11–9.

 He achieved the ranking of world no. 8 on 6 June 2011.

 He reached the semifinals of the US Open doubles with Bopanna.
 Next, he won the Thailand Open doubles with Oliver Marach.
 This pair defeated Michael Kohlmann and Alexander Waske, 7–6(4), 7–6(5), in the final.

 Aisam and Bopanna won the Stockholm Open, defeating Marcelo Melo and Bruno Soares of Brazil, 6–4, 6–3.

-Aisam was also nominated for the Stephen Edberg sportsmanship award along with stars like Novak Djokovic, Rafael Nadal, and Roger Federer.
+Aisam was also nominated for the Stephen Edberg Sportsmanship Award along with stars like Novak Djokovic, Rafael Nadal, and Roger Federer.

 Bopanna and Qureshi compiled a consistent season, reaching the semifinals or better at seven tournaments in total, including at the US Open, where they were runners-up a year earlier.
 They also reached the quarterfinals at Roland Garros, losing to the Bryans.

-The greatest achievement of the Indo-Pak express in 2011 was winning the BNP Paribas Masters in Paris.
+The greatest achievement of the Indo-Pak Express in 2011 was winning the BNP Paribas Masters in Paris.
 They defeated the pair of Julien Benneteau and Nicolas Mahut in the final, 6–2, 6–4.
-They reached the finals by defeating the third seeds Max Mirnyi and Daniel Nestor, 6–3, 7–6, in the semifinals and the second seeds Michaël Llodra and Nenad Zimonjić, 3–6, 6–4, 10–6, in the quarterfinals.
+They reached the finals by defeating the third seeds Max Mirnyi and Daniel Nestor, 6–3, 7–6, in the semifinals, and the second seeds Michaël Llodra and Nenad Zimonjić, 3–6, 6–4, 10–6, in the quarterfinals.

 They became the seventh doubles team to qualify for the Barclays ATP World Tour Finals on 6 November.
 In their first round-robin match, they lost to Max Mirnyi and Daniel Nestor, 6–7, 6–4, 9–11.
 In their second round-robin match, they were defeated by Michaël Llodra and Nenad Zimonjić, 6–7, 3–6.
 In their third match, they were defeated by the Polish pair Mariusz Fyrstenberg and Marcin Matkowski, 2–6, 1–6.
 Since they lost all three of their round-robin matches, they did not qualify for the semifinal.